HermanGareis/HermanGareis/README.md

 ### Hi👋 My name is Herman

-# 💫 About Me:
+# Backend Software Engineer:
-I'm currently a Backend Software Engineer working with Java & Spring Framework in Milan, Italy
+I'm currently a Backend Software Engineer working with Java & Spring Framework in Perigea, a financial consulting company.
+🌍  I'm based in Milan

 ## 🌐 Socials: